ShellCode33/ArchLinux-Hardened/docs/NETWORKING.md

 ## How

 The idea is that by default nothing has access to the internet (thanks to the output `drop` policy), but any application routing its traffic through the local proxy will.
-This is achieved by matching the `skuid` nftables metadata.
-The `skuid` matches the `http` user, which is an ArchLinux default.
+This is achieved by matching the `skgid` nftables metadata.
+The `skgid` matches the `http` group, which is an ArchLinux default group.

 In order for you to instruct applications to route their traffic through the proxy, a [wrapper script called proxify](https://github.com/ShellCode33/ArchLinux-Hardened/blob/master/rootfs/usr/local/bin/proxify) has been written.